Texas Chainsaw Massacre (2022 film)

 Texas Chainsaw Massacre is a 2022 American slasher film directed by David Blue Garcia, with a screenplay by Chris Thomas Devlin, from a story by Fede Álvarez and Rodo Sayagues.
 It is the ninth installment of the Texas Chainsaw Massacre franchise.
 Set fifty years after the original film, (Note: According to Fede Álvarez, the film does not explicitly erase the continuity of Part 2: "When movies do that, sometimes it feels a bit disrespectful to all the other films.
 Some people love Texas Chainsaw 2.
 I love a lot of things about that movie — it's so wacky and of its time.
 But the rest is such a mess canon-wise.
 I think it's up to you to decide when and how the events of the other movies happen.") the story focuses on the serial killer Leatherface targeting a group of young adults and coming into conflict with a vengeful survivor of his previous murders.
 The project is a joint-venture production between Legendary Pictures, Exurbia Films, and Bad Hombre.
 The film stars Sarah Yarkin, Elsie Fisher, Mark Burnham, Moe Dunford, Nell Hudson, Jessica Allain, Olwen Fouéré, Jacob Latimore, and Alice Krige.

 After the release of Leatherface in 2017, Lionsgate had plans for five more films in the franchise.
 However, the studio lost the rights due to the time it took to release it.
 Legendary acquired the franchise's rights, with Álvarez and Sayagues serving as producers alongside Pat Cassidy, Ian Henkel, and Kim Henkel, who co-wrote the original film.
 Duo filmmakers Ryan and Andy Tohill were initially signed on as directors, but were replaced with Garcia due to creative differences.
 Filming took place in Bulgaria in August 2020.

-Texas Chainsaw Massacre was released on February 18, 2022, on Netflix and received generally negative reviews from critics and audiences alike.
+Texas Chainsaw Massacre was released on February 18, 2022, on Netflix and received generally negative reviews from critics.